 The Healthcare Administrator Award recognizes and celebrates the efforts of administrators who champion infection prevention efforts within their organizations.

 Organizations experience extraordinary success in achieving their patient safety goals due to the cooperation of executive leadership and collaboration at all levels.
-Over the past several years collaboration between healthcare organizations’ executive teams and IPC departments has increased.
-APIC recognizes the pivotal role executive leaders play in establishing an organizational culture that enables and supports infection prevention efforts in their facilities.
+Over the past several years collaboration between the healthcare organization’s executive team and infection preventionists and/or the infection prevention department has increased.
+As healthcare organizations focus their financial and human resources to eliminate healthcare associated infections, collaboration and innovation among administrators and executives become essential.
+APIC recognizes the pivotal role these executive leaders play in establishing an organizational culture that enables and supports infection prevention efforts in their facility.

 Questions?
 Contact us

 2020 Recipient: S. Gail Thurmond

 S. Gail Thurmond, MD, MBA, CSSBB, CPHQ, is the recipient of the 2020 Healthcare Administrator Award.
 The award recognizes the pivotal role that healthcare leaders play in establishing an organizational culture that enables and supports infection prevention and control.

 Thurmond is senior vice president, clinical effectiveness, and chief quality and patient safety officer, for Methodist Le Bonheur Healthcare in Memphis.
 She believes that healthcare providers at all levels—including physicians, nursing, ancillary teams, vendors, and frontline associates—must make patient safety a top priority.
 For this reason, she advocates tirelessly for IPC-related funding, training, technology, and regulatory compliance and carefully monitors the efficacy of clinical and quality improvement projects.